rasundsbak/zoterokurs/episodes/01-preparation-installation.md

 by completing [this form](https://goo.gl/forms/KoUfO53Za3apOuOK2).

 ## Zotero standalone, Zotero Connector Notepad ++ and Zutilo
 Visit Zotero.org and download the relevant Zotero desktop version and connector for your PC, Mac or Linux machine.
-We are also going to use Zutillo and SA Accelerator in order to get overview over our field of research.
+We are going to use Zutillo add-on to Zotero and SA Accelerator in order to get overview over our field of research.

 Download the zutilo. xpi file from Zutilo's GitHub releases page.
 Then go to Tools->Add-ons in Zotero Standalone.
 Click on the gear button in the upper right area of the Add-ons Manager window that appears and choose "Install Add-on From File."
 Then select the downloaded zutilo.
 Note that this should not be done in Mozilla.
 Most other web browsers should work.